aboutmydreams/gh-action-pypi-publish/README.md

 > This will make your workflows more secure and better reproducible, saving you
 > from sudden and unpleasant surprises.

-Other indices that support trusted publishing can also be used, like TestPyPI:
+Default upload repository-url is `https://upload.pypi.org/legacy/` Other indices that support trusted publishing can also be used, like TestPyPI:

 ```yaml
 - name: Publish package distributions to TestPyPI